-6.1.1 The Company must apply all of its income and property solely towards the furtherance and promotion of the Purposes.

-6.1.2 Except as provided in clause 6.2, the Company not pay or transfer directly or indirectly any surplus, income or assets to any of the Members (in their capacity as Members) or Directors.
+- 6.1.1 The Company must apply all of its income and property solely towards the furtherance and promotion of the Purposes. - 6.1.2 Except as provided in clause 6.2, the Company not pay or transfer directly or indirectly any Company income or property to any of the Members (in their capacity as Members) or Directors.